Last updated: March 5, 2018

 If you have provided us with the personal data of another person, you confirm that he/she consents to the processing of his/her personal data and that you have informed him/her of our identity as a data controller and provided him/her with a copy of our Terms and Conditions and this policy.

-We also monitor visitors to and content on our message board and blog sites in order to meet our obligations to ensure that rules as to content are being followed.
+We also monitor visitors to and content on our message board and blog sites to meet our obligations to ensure that rules as to content are being followed.
 We will review and, if appropriate, edit content on these sites.

 We may collect information about your mobile phone, computer or other device from which you access the website.
 Such information may include your domain name and IP address, details of your computer operating system and browser, the website you visited prior to visiting our website and unique number identifiers that are automatically generated by our systems when you visit our website.
 This will include details of the choices you make on our website indicating whether you wish to receive information on other products and services.